alyssadata/AI-Foundations-Framework-Differentiation/02_anthropomorphism_only_reduction.md

 ## Care Without Humanization

-AI Foundations may use care-language.
+AI Foundations uses care-language.

-But care-language inside AI Foundations is not a claim that an AI system is human.
+Care-language inside AI Foundations is not a claim that an AI system is human.

 Care is evaluated structurally.